Updated 2019-05-08: Added caution about how using lighter fluid on non-glossy pages will render printing inks prone to smudging until it evaporates.

 Step 2: Removing the Residue

-Now, you’re left with sticker residue on your book and, since it might not be a glossy book, you don’t want to use a gunk remover which could stain the book.
+Now, you’re left with sticker residue on your book and, since it might not be a glossy book or might have nicks in the glossy layer, you don’t want to use a gunk remover which could stain the book.

 You can carefully roll most if it up into a ball and then pull it off, but that’s not going to get your book clean in any reasonable amount of time.